Children with ASD are often confused by our world of rules and

 Self-regulation is something everyone continually works on, whether we are cognizant of it or not.
 We all encounter trying circumstances that test our limits from time to time.
 If we are able to recognize when we are becoming less regulated, we are able to do something about it to feel better and get ourselves to a better place.
 This comes naturally for some, but for others it is a skill that needs to be taught and practiced.
 This is the goal of The Zones of Regulation (or The Zones for short).
 Created by Michelle Garcia Winner

-PATHS (Promoting Alternative Thinking Strategies) is a program being introduced to schools in the SSRSB.The PATHS® curriculum is a comprehensive program that promotes emotional and social competencies, reducing aggression and behavior problems in preschool through elementary school-aged children, while simultaneously enhancing the educational process in the classroom.
+PATHS (Promoting Alternative Thinking Strategies) is a program being used in schools in the SSRCE.The PATHS® curriculum is a comprehensive program that promotes emotional and social competencies, reducing aggression and behavior problems in preschool through elementary school-aged children, while simultaneously enhancing the educational process in the classroom.
 This program connects easily to ZONES, sharing similar concepts.